hasu234/hasu234/README.md

 ## About Me

-- 🔭 I’m currently working on different Machine Learning Application.
+- 🔭 I’m currently working as a Machine Learning Engineer.
 - 🌱 I love to learn new things!
 - 👯 I’m looking to collaborate with other Researchers!
 - ⚡ I love to read, think and walk!